Mackenzie Crook: Theatre

 Crook played Billy Bibbit in the 2004 London West End production of the stage play of One Flew Over the Cuckoo's Nest opposite Christian Slater, and in 2006 he appeared in The Exonerated at the Riverside Studios in Hammersmith.

 He starred in director Ian Rickson's production of The Seagull opposite Kristin Scott Thomas, as the troubled writer Konstantin for which he earned a nomination from the Evening Standard Theatre Awards.
 Starting at the Royal Court Theatre in London in February/March 2007, it transferred to Broadway in September 2008.
-In December 2008 he finished the Broadway run of The Seagull at the Walter Kerr Theatre.
+In December 2008, he finished the Broadway run of The Seagull at the Walter Kerr Theatre.

-From 15 July to 15 August 2009 Crook appeared at the Royal Court Theatre in Jez Butterworth's Jerusalem.
+From 15 July to 15 August 2009, Crook appeared at the Royal Court in Jez Butterworth's Jerusalem.
 He and the play received positive reviews and it was transferred to the West End's Apollo Theatre in February 2010.
-In May 2011 he was nominated for the Tony Award for Best Featured Actor in a Play, for his role in the Broadway transfer of the show and also appeared in the 2011 London revival.
+In May 2011 he was nominated for the Tony Award for Best Featured Actor in a Play, for his role in the Broadway transfer of the show, and also appeared in the 2011 London revival.
 Another revival of the play ran in 2022 at the Apollo Theatre, featuring the creative team from the first production as well as Mark Rylance and Crook in their original roles as Johnny "Rooster" Byron and Ginger.

 On 18 April 2010, Crook took part in the fund raising event We Are One, a celebration of tribal peoples, in aid of indigenous rights organisation Survival International, at the Apollo Theatre, Shaftesbury Avenue.
 The evening was a performance of tribal prose and poetry from some of the UK and Hollywood's leading actors and musicians.
 The event was created and directed by Mark Rylance.
 Crook appeared as Jasper in The Aliens at the Bush Theatre in October 2010.
 In early 2012 he played Sergeant Kite in The Recruiting Officer at the Donmar Warehouse.